All ABOUT GLOBAL VOLUNTEER EDUCATION

 • Participating in a beach cleanup

 Service is work done for the community by one person or a group, it is without monetary compensation.
 Service is done to benefit the community, to serve a country, a specific group of people, and for other reasons.
-Service is not always done voluntarily and here are some examples:
+Service is not always done voluntarily.
+Here are some examples:

 • community service at a school as part of the school curriculum to graduate